 The calculated suitability values at various water temperatures for host activity and infestation rates of the four parasite species is depicted in Figure F-38.
 It was assumed that evaluation of temperature suitability across the entire water year (rather than just a portion of the year) was relevant for both of the parasite life history components.
 The geometric mean of the annual temperature suitability values for host activity and infestation was used as an indicator of the annual overall suitability for each parasite species and served as the indicator of the potential for each of the parasite species to become problematic at a particular downstream location.
-The combined mean of the annual suitability scores for all four parasite species was used as an indication of the overall suitability of each year's temperature regime for the group of parasite species at each downstream location.
-The mean of the group means for all of the downstream location was calculated as an indication of overall relative suitability of the temperature regime
+The combined mean of the annual suitability scores for all four parasite species was used as an combined mean of the annual suitability scores for all four parasite species was used as an indication of the overall suitability of each year's temperature regime for the group of parasite species at each downstream location.
+The mean of the group means for all of the downstream locations was calculated as an indication of overall relative suitability of the temperature regime